codecarrotlabs/blog.codecarrot.net/_posts/business/ecommerce/2017-10-05-what-bots-can-and-cant-do-for-your-online-store.md

 Because when you think about it, the deepest and most personal form of engagement a customer can have with a business online isn't a Like on Facebook, an email opt-in or even a purchase.

 It’s a **conversation**.

+You need a place to add the chatbot and let your visitors and users engage with them, let's [build a website](//www.codecarrot.net/) for you and put chatbot in use.